smatsushima1/documentation/vba.md

 Next val

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-' STEP 4 - POPULATE LIST BOX
+' STEP 4 - POPULATE COMBO BOX
-' - for each value in d, add it to the list box
+' - for each value in d, add it to the combo box
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 For Each val In d